Ferrisx4/T2-T3_Ferris-Saga/Saga_Condensed.md

    `rm -rf tripal/`
 4. Get Tripal 3

-   `drush pm-download tripal-7.x-3.3` OR `https://github.com/tripal/tripal.git`
-   `drush pm-enable tripal`
+   `drush pm-download tripal-7.x-3.3` OR `git clone https://github.com/tripal/tripal.git` `drush pm-enable tripal`
    `drush pm-enable tripal_chado`
    `drush updatedb` just in case (it will complain that you should, but might not have updates)